 Category: Transient Plane Source

 Abstract: This paper focuses on the creation of a new composite phase change material, paraffin-silica (SiO2)/graphene oxide (GO) through a two step process for potential use as a heat transfer fluid in direct absorption solar collectors.
 The resulting composite is composed of spherical capsules, and has the GO embedded within the SiO2 shell.
-Thermal conductivity testing with the Hot Disk TPS 2500 S revealed that the composites had excellent thermal characteristics and stability.
+Thermal conductivity testing with the TPS instrument revealed that the composites had excellent thermal characteristics and stability.
 A phase change slurry created through dispersal of the composite in water had high thermal conductivity and heat capacity, in addition to photo-thermal conversion capacities.
 The authors suggest that this could be a good potential solar energy storage material for solar collectors.

 Reference: Solar Energy Materials and Solar Cells, 143 (December 2015) pp. 29-37